 Air Conditioner vs. Air Handler

-If you’re looking for heating and cooling services, you may come across confusing, sometimes contradictory information about different HVAC systems.
-One component that causes a lot of confusion is the air handler.
+If you’re searching for heating and cooling services, you may come across confusing, sometimes contradictory information about different HVAC systems.
+One component that causes plenty of confusion is the air handler.
 Is this the same as an air conditioner?
-We’re here to set the record straight.
+We’re here to help sort this out.

 What Is an Air Handler?

-Some individuals use the words “air handler” and “blower” interchangeably, but this is not correct.
-An air handler is an entire unit containing a blower and a number of other elements, all of which work together to condition and circulate the air.
+Some people use the words “air handler” and “blower” interchangeably, but this is not accurate.
+An air handler is an entire unit containing a blower and a number of other elements, all of which operate together to condition and circulate the air.

 Does an Air Conditioner Use an Air Handler?